chidiadi-emmanuel-nwosu/AirBnB_clone/README.md

 Step 1: Let's Build a Command Interpreter to Manage Our AirBnB Objects!

- As aspiring developers, we (Chiadi Nwosu and Ibinabo Adiela) are about to take our first big step towards building a full-fledged web application.
+ As aspiring developers, we (Chidiadi Nwosu and Ibinabo Adiela) are about to take our first big step towards building a full-fledged web application.
 This initial phase is incredibly important because the components we develop here will be the foundation for all future projects, including HTML/CSS templating, database storage, API integration, and front-end development.

 Throughout this project, we will achieve the following objectives, which are interconnected and essential to our success: